Cherry on Top (Bini song): Composition and lyrics

 "Cherry on Top" is two minutes and fifty-five seconds long.
 It is a bubblegum pop and UK garage song with lyrics written in English.
-The track was produced by Shintaro Yasuda and Skylar Mones and composed by Boy Matthews, Gaby Ramirez, Yasuda, and Mones at a writer's camp in 2023.
-In an interview with Billboard Philippines Gabriel Saulog, Yasuda shared that Bini's Colet and Maloi wrote the song with the team and helped them assign parts to the girl group's members.
+The song was written by Boy Matthews, Gaby Ramirez, Shintaro Yasuda, and Skylar Mones, and produced by Yasuda and Mones.
+It was developed during a 2023 songwriting camp.
+In an interview with Billboard Philippines Gabriel Saulog, Yasuda said that Bini's Colet and Maloi wrote the song with the team and helped them assign parts to the girl group's members.
 Chris Lopez recorded the song, with mixing by Dan Naim and mastering by Leon Zervos.

-Lyrically, the song is from the perspective of a woman who establishes herself as the titular "cherry on top"—a sweet addition to her admirers' lives.
-One of Mikha's lines in the song, "'Cause you know who run the world," is a reference to the song "Run the World (Girls)" by Beyoncé.
+Lyrically, the song is from the perspective of a woman who establishes herself as the titular "cherry on top," a sweet addition to her romantic partner's life.
+Apart from the romantic themes, female empowerment themes have been identified in the lyrics as well.
+One of Mikha's lines in the song, "'Cause you know who run the world", is a reference to the song "Run the World (Girls)" by Beyoncé.
+Throughout the song, the hook "I'm the cherry on top" is repeated.

 Promotion and release

-Bini first teased "Cherry on Top" on June 10, 2024 through their social media platforms.
+Bini first teased "Cherry on Top" on June 10, 2024, through their social media platforms.
 The promotion also included a photo shoot clip with the caption, "All eyes on us!
 Our upcoming single 'Cherry on Top' is serving soon!"
 Another teaser was released on Instagram.

 On July 1, a 60-second sneak peek of the song was made available on the mobile rhythm game Superstar Philippines.

 "Cherry on Top" was released by Star Music on July 11, 2024, through digital download and streaming formats.
-It was revealed to be part of a then-upcoming album.
+It was included to be part of a then-upcoming album.
 Shortly after the release of their official lightstick, the group unveiled official "Cherry on Top" shirt merchandise on October 27.
 The collection comprised a variety of T-shirts adorned with a cherry design, Bini's logotype, and images of the members from the "Cherry on Top" promotional photo shoots.
 The group also offered a limited bundle that came with an exclusive "Cherry on Top" sticker pack.

 A few remixes of the song were released in late 2024.
 The "BiniMo" remix, featuring vocals from Indonesian singer Agnez Mo, was released on October 3.
 The collaboration emerged after the group met her at the Enterprise Studios in Los Angeles, as well as Billboard Koreas K Power 100 launch event in Seoul.
 It replaces Mikha's original English rap with a Tagalog verse, which she co-wrote with the group's vocal coach, Anna Achacoso-Graham.
 On November 16, a Christmas remix of "Cherry on Top" was released, featuring a brief interpolation of "Jingle Bells".
-At the start of the Biniverse World Tour 2025 on February 15, 2025, it was revealed that "Cherry on Top" and the BiniMo remix were part of an upcoming extended play (EP) titled Biniverse.
+At the start of the Biniverse World Tour 2025 on February 15, 2025, it was announced that "Cherry on Top" and the BiniMo remix were part of an upcoming extended play (EP) titled Biniverse.
 The EP was released on February 27.